Work permits for employees in the Philippines: A complete guide for employers [2024]

 How long is the processing time for a work permit in the Philippines?

 An AEP takes about two to three weeks to process.
-From there, it can take an additional two or three months to get a work visa through the Bureau of Immigration.
+From there, it can take two to three months to get a work visa through the Bureau of Immigration.

 Types of work visas in the Philippines

-• Temporary Visitor’s Visa.
-This can be used as a version of a tourist visa or commercial visa, as it’s for foreign nationals visiting the Philippines for leisure and business purposes.
-You can extend it in two-month increments until 16 months, and can stretch the stay to up to two years with government approval.
+- Temporary Visitor’s Visa.
+This visa is for foreign nationals visiting the Philippines for leisure and business purposes.
+You can extend it in two-month increments until 16 months.
+In some cases, you can stretch the stay to up to two years with government approval.

-• International Treaty Trader.
+- International Treaty Trader.
 This visa is for residents of the United States, Japan, or Germany who are looking to develop a business in the Philippines that they’ve previously invested in.
-It lasts for up to two years and can be extended.
+It lasts for up to two years and can be extended for two more.

-• Special Non-Immigrant Visa.
-This work permit is dedicated to foreign nationals who are executives at companies headquartered in the Philippines, or have a subsidiary in the Philippines.
-Processing time is about a month.
-Unlike many other Philippine work permits, holders of this visa don’t need an AEP.
+- Special Non-Immigrant Visa.
+This work permit is dedicated to foreign employees or executives of regional headquarters or multinational companies.
+Processing time is about a month, and holders of this visa don’t need an AEP.

 Application process for the Philippines work visas